BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 <img src="/images/blog/posts/distributed-game-of-life-in-elixir/supervisor.jpg" />

 Our main supervisor is `GameOfLife.Supervisor` which I mentioned at the begining of the article.
-Here you can see how we defined its childrens like `Task.Supervisor`, workers for `BoardServer` and `GamePrinter`.
+Here you can see how we defined its children like `Task.Supervisor`, workers for `BoardServer` and `GamePrinter`.

 {% highlight elixir %}
 # lib/game_of_life.ex